zonayedpca/react-native-welcome/README.md

 }}
 ```

-- `prevText`: Defines the text for previous screen button.
-Defaults to `Prev`.
-Can be any text(More control is under development)
+- `prevArrow`: Defines the component for previous screen button.
+Can be anything.

-- `nextText`: Defines the text for screen screen button.
-Defaults to `Next`.
-Can be any text(More control is under development)
+- `nextArrow`: Defines the component for screen screen button.
+Can be anything.

-- `doneText`: Defines the text for finished screen button.
-Defaults to `Done`.
-Can be any text(More control is under development)
+- `doneIcon`: Defines the component for finished screen button.
+Can be anything.

 - `dotColor`: Defines the color of the active dots in the nav.
 Defaults to `#fff`